TimHanewich/ranger/readme.md

 In the above example, `usr/bin/python3/` is typically where Python is installed.
 Verify that before running this blindly...

 Save and exit!
 Next time you reboot, that script will be run.

+## How to capture images through USB web cam
+See [this repo](https://github.com/TimHanewich/Raspberry-Pi-Capturing-Images) on how to do that!